-Check the component manufacturer's information for the recommended cleaning agent.
+Check the component manufacturer's manuals for their recommended cleaning agents.

 Using the wrong cleaner may result in damage to the surfaces in your RV.
 To check if a cleaner will cause damage, test it in a small, out of sight area, or contact your dealer for assistance.